 Where a Performance Benchmark with a HWM applies, a performance fee will be accrued on the basis of a Share Class' net return per Share in excess of the Performance Benchmark and the NAV in excess of the HWM, over a Performance Period, multiplied by the average number of Shares in issue for the fiscal year calculated on each Business Day.
 The average number of Shares used for the performance fee calculation is calculated on each Business Day and adjusted on any Dealing Day in which there is a net reduction of Shares in a Share class.
 At the launch of a Share Class, the HWM means the Initial Issue Price and is taken as the starting point for the performance fee calculation.
 If (i) the net return per Share on the last valuation day of a Performance Period is higher than the Performance Benchmark over the same period and (ii) the previous HWM, then the performance fee will crystallise.
-If the NAV per Share on the last Business Day of a Performance Period.
+If the NAV per Share on the last Business Day of a Performance Period is higher than the previous HWM, the HWM is set to the NAV calculated at the end of the Performance Period.
 To the extent that a Share Class' net return per Share did not exceed its Performance Benchmark and the NAV per Share did not exceed the HWM at the end of a Performance Period, no performance fee will accrue until the Share Class' cumulative net return exceeds the cumulative Performance Benchmark return and the NAV per Share exceeds the HWM over the same period.
 When this occurs, the Performance Period will extend beyond one year and continue until the next Performance Period when a performance fee does crystallise.
 The HWM and Performance Benchmark will be adjusted for any distributions in the case of a Distributing Share Class.